 The connections that form in our brains when we master compositions degrade when we don’t maintain them.

 Fortunately, those connections can re-form stronger than before provided that we build them up through deep practice.
 It’s vital, therefore, that we trust in our learning power as we practice, solve problems as they arise, and don’t let frustration creep in.

 “The connections that form in our brains when we master compositions degrade when we don’t maintain them.”

 Rather than falling into our old interpretive patterns, we do well to try out new interpretive angles and otherwise make meaningful artistic gestures with every phrase.

 Our brains and bodies need time to consolidate what we learn (and relearn).

 Instead of cramming to bring an old piece up to tempo, it’s ideal if we work on it within a regular practice routine, gradually increasing tempo, and using varied, distributed and interleaved practice strategies.

 6. Schedule Performances

-If we’re keen to restore an old piece, few things boost our motivation to practice it more than a performance obligation.
+If we’re keen to restore an old piece, and assuming that we regularly perform other music, few things boost our motivation to practice it more than a performance obligation.

-See Part I of The Musician’s Way for inclusive practice guidelines.
+See The Musician’s Way for inclusive practice and performance guidelines.
 Thanks to my former student Ryan Layton for suggesting the topic of this post.

 © 2012 Gerald Klickstein